 What exactly is a Creamsicle?
-Well a Creamsicle is a frozen dessert with a vanilla ice cream core and a fruit sherbet coating.
+A Creamsicle is a frozen dessert with a vanilla ice cream core and a fruit sherbet coating.
 The classic Creamsicle flavor combination is orange and vanilla.
 Officially, the term “Creamsicle” is a registered brand name owned by Unilever, and similar products cannot be labeled as Creamsicles.
 However, the original Creamsicle® is such a perennial best-seller that the term is often used generically, and the branding rights may eventually be lost due to trademark dilution.

-So to honor the holiday--and to add chocolate-- make these Orange Creamsicle Truffles.
+So to honor the holiday -- and to add chocolate -- make these Orange Creamsicle Truffles.
 Love this easy recipe.

-FYI: You can also substitute lemon juice and zest, and you have another winner--but it won't be a Creamsicle!
+FYI: You can substitute lemon juice and zest, and you have another winner--but it won't be a Creamsicle!

 ORANGE CREAMSICLE TRUFFLES